Business resilience is the ability to maintain continuous operations, protect people and assets, and preserve brand equity in the face of disruptions.

 Business resilience, according to the ISO 22316:2017, is: “the ability of an organization to absorb and adapt in a changing environment to enable it to deliver its objectives and survive and prosper.”
 Essentially, business resilience is the ability to recover from and adapt to potentially damaging incidents.
 Having the right mechanisms and contingencies in place empower companies to absorb business disruptions without severe impact to business operations.

-A truly resilient business advocates for behaviour that is aligned with a shared vision and purpose.
-It has an up-to-date understanding of the organisation’s context, and is capable of absorbing, adapting and responding to change.
+A truly resilient business advocates for behavior that is aligned with a shared vision and purpose.
+They have an up-to-date understanding of the organization’s context, and they are capable of absorbing, adapting, and responding to change.
 Good governance and management are crucial, and there should be a diversity of skills, leadership, knowledge, and experience.

 Effective business resilience demands a comprehensive understanding of your business, your customers, and the possible disruptions you might face.
 It also requires buy-in from your entire organization, from key decision makers to non-management personnel.
 With that in mind, here are four important tips to help ensure business resilience in your business.